metracy/MeowMister/README.md

 # MeowMister

 MeowMister is a program to control a turret to focus on an object if it meets the criteria for distance from source of lidar.
-It utilizes pyfirmata2, a FirmataExpress sketch ( and opencv to control a servo to rotate the turret.
+It utilizes pyfirmata2, a FirmataExpress sketch ( and opencv to control a servo to rotate the turret).
 I am using FirmataExpress module that includes the boards.h that adds support for the Seeed XAIO m0 board.
+Now using small lidar device for controlling direction of turret.

 02/22/2024
 Added old open cv tracking servo, not using it currently.
 Am using LD19 module with https://github.com/henjin0/LIDAR_LD06_python_loder/blob/main/README_en.md lidar calculator for python.
 Adapted it to support displaying lidar set in the bottom right